 Contact Rachel at firstname.lastname@example.org

 Jennifer Joyner started five & two company in 2010 after searching for a perfect work/life balance for herself.
 After a 12 year career in retail account management, she tapped into the social media communication craze and began working with local businesses looking to grow their online presence.
 Through word of mouth, Jennifer expanded her business and now keeps busy promoting local and national brands.

-Born and raised in New York, Jennifer has made Atlanta her home for 20 years.
-Her husband Mark is the Principal at Druid Hills High School and her daughters Natalie (12) and Kate (9) are students at The Museum School, where she is an active volunteer.
+Born and raised in New York, Jennifer has made Atlanta her home since 1993.
+Her husband, Mark, is the Principal at Druid Hills High School and her daughters Natalie and Kate are students at The Museum School, where she is an active volunteer.

 Contact Jennifer at email@example.com

 Lisa is a native Oregonian who made her way to the east coast via college

 (Swarthmore) and graduate school (Emory).
 She taught at the Paideia School and